abisz/DevSalary/README.md

 An example task could be "How does the gender distribution among young (20-24y) developers change with rising salaries?"

+Concrete examples for tasks and what insights can be obtained will be described later in chapter "Insight".

 ## Design Concept
 Our design concept consists of four parts:

 ### Normalized Stacked Barchart
 This is the heart of the visualization.
-The bars each represent a salary range and show the normalized distribution of the currently active category (e.g. 'gender' or 'age range').
+The bars each represent a salary range and show the normalized distribution of the currently active category (e.g. "gender" or "age range").
-The several options of a category have a consistent color and are ordered the same way within each bar.
+The several answering options of a category have a consistent color and are ordered the same way within each bar.
 That allows the user to easily recognize trends.

-The x axis shows the labels of the salaries, while the y axis features ticks in 10% steps.
+The x axis shows the labels of the salary ranges, while the y axis features ticks in 10% steps.

-Additionally a legend is displayed right to the barchart showing all options included.
+Additionally a legend is displayed right to the barchart showing all options included in the visualization and their color.

 ### Bubblechart
-Underneath the barchart is a bubblechart representing all options (e.g. 'male', 'female', 'rather not say') of a category (e.g. 'gender').
+Underneath the barchart is a bubblechart representing all options (e.g. "male", "female" or "rather not say") of a category (e.g. "gender").
 The size of the bubble indicates the distribution within the whole dataset.

 ### Overview active filter
 Next to the barchart is a list of currently active filters.
-The purpose is to make it transparent to the user how the visualization is composed.
+Its' purpose is to make the composition of the visualization transparent to the user.

-Each item of the list is represented with a small icon, indicating the type of the filter (only show xy or show everything but xy), the category for which the filter is created, as well as the value for which it is active.
+Each item in the list is represented with a small icon, indicating the type of the filter ("only show xy" or "show everything but xy"), the category label for which the filter is created, as well as the value for which it is active.
 Next to it there is a button to quickly remove it.

 ### Category Slider
 To change categories, two sliders are implemented - one for the bubblechart and one for the barchart.
-They are placed right above their influencing component.
+They are placed right above their corresponding component.

-Two arrows allow scrolling through the list of categories.
+Each slider has two arrows, which allow scrolling through the list of available categories.
-A click on one of them activates it for the underneath visualization.
+A click on one of them activates it for the component underneath.
 The active category is visually marked within the slider.

 ## Prototype Interaction
 ### Highlight (Hovereffekt)
-The (sub) bars of the barchart have a hovereffekt, which will change their color to yellow.
+The (sub) bars of the barchart have a hovereffect, which will change their color to yellow.

-To allow users to focus on a trend of a single option, a hovereffect is implemented to highlight a single option in the whole visualization.
+To allow users to focus on a trend of a single option, a hovereffect is implemented to highlight it throughout all salary ranges.
-This effect is triggered by hovering over the color rectangle of the option in the legend.
+This effect is triggered by hovering over the color rectangle of the corresponding option in the legend.

 ### Details
 Additionally to the hovereffect of the barchart a tooltip was implemented to give a more detailed view (option name and percantage) of the item.